backdrop-contrib/ip_geoloc/README.txt

   small map (one per IP address), page visit counts, first and last visits etc;
-  naturally being views you can add, remove and rearrange columns as you wish o for programmers: an API to retrieve lat/long and address information and to generate maps; also a hook, hook_get_ip_geolocation(), to insert your own geolocation data retrieval function, if you so wish -- see the FOR PROGRAMMERS section below.
+  naturally being views you can add, remove and rearrange columns as you wish o for programmers: an API to retrieve lat/long and address information and to generate maps; also a hook, hook_get_ip_geolocation_alter(), to insert your own geolocation data retrieval function, if you so wish -- see the FOR PROGRAMMERS section below.

 INSTALLATION & CONFIGURATION
 ============================